-Also, remember, our celebration of the grace of Christmas Day continues until the end of the day January 1, 2018 (we call this the Christmas Octave).
-Our celebration of the Christmas Season extends until the end of the day, Monday, January 8, 2018 (the date we celebrate the Baptism of our Lord this year).
+I wish you many blessings as we conclude the Season of Advent and celebrate the great Solemnity of Christmas!
+Together with Fr.
+McCabe, and our parish staff, I want to extend my heartfelt wishes for a Merry Christmas!
+Thank you for all your prayers and the good wishes so many have expressed to us!
+Also, remember our celebration of the grace of Christmas Day continues until the end of the day January 1, 2019 (we call this the Christmas Octave).
+Our celebration of the Christmas Season extends until the end of the day, Sunday, January 13, 2019 (the date we celebrate the Baptism of our Lord this year).

-This Christmas Day I share with you a sermon by Pope St. Leo the Great (b.
+This Sunday, just a few days before Christmas, I want to share with you a sermon by Pope St. Leo the Great (b.
 390 – d.
 461) on the Gift of Peace found in Christmas (Sermon 6 on the Nativity of the Lord):

 “Although the state of infancy, which the majesty of the Son of God did not disdain to assume, developed with the passage of time into the maturity of manhood, and although after the triumph of the passion and the resurrection all his lowly acts undertaken on our behalf belong to the past, nevertheless today’s feast of Christmas renews for us the sacred beginning of Jesus’s life, his birth from the Virgin Mary.
 In the very act in which we are reverencing the birth of our Savior, we are also celebrating our own new birth.
 For the birth of Christ is the origin of the Christian people; and the birthday of the head is also the birthday of the body.